Are you tootling along with an antivirus program on your PC, oblivious to the security threat to your smartphone and tablet?

 When it comes to buying mobile protection, it can be difficult to find the price of the full versions of some apps because they're often free in the Google Play Store, but may come with ads or require in-app purchases to get the full-featured ad-free version.
 Some may also be free for a trial period only, and the price won't be revealed until the trial period runs out.

 Some PC security programs have special features to protect against targeted threats when using instant messaging (IM) programs or social networking websites.
 If you use IM or sites including Facebook and Twitter, look specifically for this protection when choosing a package.

 Mac malware is nowhere near as prevalent as malware targeted at Windows, but it does exist and it can still cause grief.
 Also, certain types of threats such as phishing and other browser-based or email scams work equally well across all platforms.
 There is no room for complacency.

-Plenty of the big name companies make a security product for the Mac (OS X), but it may not have all the features of its PC.
-In some cases they're anti-malware only, or lack features such as parental controls, active firewall and system tuner, so check the features of the Mac program carefully.
-Keep in mind the protection performance of a Mac product does not necessarily correspond to that of a Windows product, even if from the same company.
+Plenty of the big name companies make a security product for the Mac (OS X and macOS), but it may not have all the features of its PC counterpart.
+In some cases they're anti-malware only, or lack features such as parental controls, active firewall and system tuner.
+So, check the features of the Mac program carefully.
+Keep in mind that the protection performance of a Mac product does not necessarily correspond to that of a Windows product, even if from the same company.

 There are also Mac-specific programs not available for Windows, and some may include the detection of Windows malware.
 This is a good feature, because although Windows malware won't affect Macs, it can still be unwittingly passed on to other Windows users.
 Any Mac running Windows (via Boot Camp, Parallels Desktop, VMware Fusion or Oracle's VirtualBox) will need Windows security protection.